 The Learning Resource Center, in the lower level of Harden Hall, will be the distribution site for notebook computers that are provided to all full-time NMU students as part of tuition and fees; part-time students who pay a rental fee.
 Notebook distribution will be at the LRC room 122, Thurs., Aug.
-24 from 11 a.m. - 6 p.m. and Friday, Aug.
-25 from 12 noon to 6 p.m.
+23 from 9 a.m. - 6 p.m. and Friday, Aug.
+24 from 9 a.m. - 6 p.m.
 During early August, a complete TLC information package was sent to all full-time students who do not currently have a notebook assigned to them, via their NMU email account or, for incoming freshmen and transfer students, via U.S. mail.
 The package includes an assigned computer pickup time and information regarding computing services, registration and set up.
 Distribution information for students can be found at: nmu.edu/computer.

 To receive a computer, a student must be currently enrolled (tuition paid or tuition payment plan selected) and registered for credit earning classes.
 Students must present a valid picture ID and sign a Computer Use Agreement.
 If the student is under 18, a parent or legal guardian must sign the Computer Use Agreement.